CLUB SECRETARIES ONLY may apply for distances by e-mail to [email protected], quoting your Organisation No only in the message subject box.

 Please note that this is an automated service and any other correspondence sent to that address will not be read.
 For correspondence on loft locations (but not applications) please contact [email protected] or telephone 01452 858245.

-Alternatively, you are able to apply for distances via post – you can download the form here.
+Alternatively, Club Secretaries may apply for distances via post – you can download the form here.